 - Car - If you want the freedom of having a car, the festival recommends Arnold Clark Rental for all of your car rental needs.
 If you’re travelling to Edinburgh with your own vehicle, consider helping out the environment with ridesharing services National Car Share or Go Car Share.
 Park & Ride facilities can be found throughout the city.

 - Bus - CityLink operates Street Party Buses after the Hogmanay events to ensure you get home safe and sound.
 Buses depart after Street Party from Edinburgh Bus Station to many destinations.
 Pre-booking is required.
-For a list of destination drop offs, click here.

 Where to Stay